mcemilg/min-carla-env/README.md

 - Has parameter to run without rendering
 - Debug mode

+> There is an article includes brief implementation details, aims and goals of the 2D Carla environment, check it out [here](https://mcemilg.github.io/general/2020/08/20/carla/) if you interested

 ## Basic Usage

 The file `run.py` contains a runnable usage in it.
 Also here a snippet to make it run: